s-spillias/TranslatingMEMs/README.md

 ---

 ## 7) Validation & Benchmarking

-- Use the provided **diagnostic plot templates** to validate model outputs.
+- Validate model outputs using ISIMIP and FishMIP guidance.
 - Quantitative evaluation will follow the **FishMIP model skill procedure** to compare across models and regions.
 - Participants will **peer‑review** one or two other submissions for qualitative checks (e.g., “Does it pass the smell test?”).
 Place validation artefacts (plots, metrics, notes) under:
 `/YourRegionName/Diagnostics/`

 ---

 ## 8) Submission Instructions

-**Placed all of the following into a zip file and upload them via the survey link below:**
+**Place all of the following into a zip file and upload them via the anonymous upload link provided during the survey:**
 - Model files (execution‑ready)
 - Outputs as **CSV** (time‑series)
 - **Diagnostics** (validation plots, skill metrics)
 - **AI usage appendix** and (if possible) **chat histories**

 During the survey you will be prompted to include a short description of your approach, assumptions, and any notes on AI usage.

 ---

 ## 9) Survey

-Please complete the post‑project survey: **[\[Survey Link\]](https://csiro.qualtrics.com/jfe/form/SV_6opBbEzhMbvLHOC)** You can preview the survey content here: https://github.com/s-spillias/TranslatingMEMs/blob/main/SurveyPreview.md
+Please complete the post‑project survey: **[[Survey Link]](https://csiro.qualtrics_6opBbEzhMbvLHOC**
+You can preview the survey content here: https://github.com/s-spillias/TranslatingMEMs/blob/main/SurveyPreview.md

 ---

 ## 10) Workflow Overview